 - Throw away the disposable filter with care as it may have contaminants.
 Do not shake or unnecessarily move them so that the dust will not get scattered into the air and the ground.
 Never store used filters at home, bag them, and trash them outside the house.
 If the filter happens to be washable, kindly wash and dry according to the manufacturer’s instructions.
 Usually, it only needs plain water and detergent, and the sink nozzle to clean.
 Air dry thoroughly.

 - Insert the washed or the new filter.
 Insert the filter towards the direction of the arrow.
 Usually, the direction is towards the blower.

 - Use silver tape or a magnetic cover to properly seal the opening and prevent air leaks surrounding the filter.
 Never use duct tape for this purpose.
 For ductless units, just cover the blower unit correctly.

 Find out if an HVAC Service contract is worth it for your home.

 Pros and Cons of using washable air filters

 Washable filters are usually utilized in ductless heating and air conditioning systems.
 The advantages of having washable filters are that they would save time as it does not require going to the store or buying online to purchase, and it is eco-friendly.
 The disadvantage is that washing takes a bit of effort, and more often than not they require pressure washing to fully clean.
 Also, unlike disposable filters that only need to get replaced every three months, washable filters need to be washed monthly.
 We only recommend disposable filters.
 We do not recommend washable filters.

 If replacing the furnace filters is still challenging

-If it still seems difficult to change the furnace filters, please do know that you can always call us up at Reliable Standard Heating and Air to help you.
+If it still seems difficult to change the furnace filters, please do know that you can always call us up at Reliable Standard Heating, Air, & Solar to help you.
 We will be more than happy to keep your furnace or HVAC system well-maintained, not just through filter replacement but thorough inspection and tune-ups.
 Call us today!